hfurubotten/autograder/CONTRIBUTIONS.md

 to fix this are possible, but follow these steps for a easy solution to the import problem:
 - Fork the main repository to you github account.
-- Use 'go get' on your fork.
+- Use `go get` on your fork. `go get github.com/yourusername/autograder`
-- Change the folder named after your github username to 'hfurubotten' in the go source path structure.
+- Change the folder named after your github username to `hfurubotten` in the go source path structure.
 - Implement your changes/addidtions.
 - Upload as normal.
 The link to your fork on github will still be in your git